 Interested in finding out how much you could end up pocketing yourself by refinancing?
 Enter your current car loan figures into the Mozo car loan switch and save calculator to get started.

 Because you’ll be switching lenders when you refinance your car loan, you’ll need to have a few documents ready to go in order for the approval process to run quickly and smoothly.

 - Identification: Whether it’s your car loan or credit card, with any financial application you make you’ll need to prove that you are who you say you are.
 That’s why you should have some sort of identification, like a drivers licence, passport or your medicare card, at the ready when you’re looking to refinance to a new car loan.

-- Address: Aside from your identity, you’re new lender is also likely to ask you to provide proof of your address.
+- Address: Aside from your identity, your new lender is also likely to ask you to provide proof of your address.
 If you own your own home then a mortgage statement will do the trick, while if you’re renting you’ll need to fish out your tenancy agreement or even a bill or council notice with your address on it.

 - Finances: You’re taking out a loan after all, so you’re going to need to provide your new lender with some proof that you’ll be able to pay them back.
 This means offering up something like a payslip, or series of payslips, to show your ongoing income, as well as a savings account statement from your bank to demonstrate proof of savings.
 Your new lender may also ask you to provide records of any debt you currently owe.

 - Insurance: Depending on the lender, you may also need to provide proof that you have a comprehensive car insurance policy on the vehicle which you’re seeking the car loan for.

 Of course.
 Sometimes the car loan rate you’re currently getting could be very competitive, or it might just not be convenient for you to make the switch if you’re at the end of your loan period.